Skip to content

 Enterprise IT4 to 5ERP, business systems, internetOut of OT scope

-The conduits between those zones are then defined explicitly.
-For example:
+The conduits between those zones are then defined explicitly:

-• Area A and Area B to Site supervisory.
-The SCADA gateway polls the area PLCs over the control protocol.
-The conduit is one direction of initiation, supervisory polling down to the controllers, through a firewall rule that permits only the SCADA host and only the required ports.
+• Areas to Site supervisory.
+The SCADA gateway polls the area PLCs through a firewall rule that permits only the SCADA host and only the required ports.

 • Site supervisory to OT/IT DMZ.
-The historian replicates to a copy in the demilitarised zone, and the MQTT broker in the demilitarised zone receives published data from the gateway.
+The historian replicates to a copy in the demilitarised zone, and the MQTT broker there receives published data from the gateway.
 Sessions originate in OT and terminate in the demilitarised zone, never the reverse.

 • OT/IT DMZ to Enterprise IT.
 The ERP reads from the historian replica and the cloud dashboard subscribes to the broker, both pulling from the demilitarised zone.
 No enterprise system addresses an OT asset directly.

-• Remote access conduit.
-Vendor and engineering remote sessions terminate at the remote-access broker in the demilitarised zone, behind multi-factor authentication, and are brokered onward to a specific asset for the duration of an authorised session only.
+• Remote access.
+Vendor and engineering sessions terminate at the remote-access broker in the demilitarised zone, behind multi-factor authentication, and are brokered onward to a specific asset for the duration of an authorised session only.

 The safety zone deserves its own boundary at a higher target level.
 Safety instrumented functions are assessed independently, and keeping them in their own zone preserves that independence.
-This connects directly to the broader topic of functional safety and SIL assessment, which is a separate but adjacent discipline.
+This connects to functional safety and SIL assessment, a separate but adjacent discipline.

 Secure remote access

-A defensible remote-access pattern follows a short set of rules:
+A defensible pattern follows a short set of rules:

 • All remote access routes through a managed broker or jump host in the OT/IT demilitarised zone, never directly to a controller or SCADA server.